Isogeny graphs with maximal real multiplication: Background and notations

 \section{Background and notations}

 It is well known that in the case of elliptic curves with complex multiplication by an imaginary quadratic field $K$, the lattice of orders of $K$ has the structure of a tower.
-This results into a easy way to classify isogenies and navigate into isogeny graphs~\cite{Kohel,FouMor,IonJou2}.
+This results in an easy way to classify isogenies and navigate in isogeny graphs~\cite{Kohel,FouMor,IonJou2}.
 Throughout this paper, we are concerned with the genus~2 case.
-Let then $K$ be a primitive quartic CM field, with totally real subfield $K_0$.
-We assume that $K_0$ has class number one.